-Pentosan polysulfate sodium is a low molecular weight heparin-like compound.
+Pentosan polysulfate socium is a low molecular weight heparin-like compound.
 It is chemically and structurally similar to heparin and other glycosaminoglycans (GAG).
-Pentosan polysulfate sodium has anticoagulant and fibrinolytic effects.
-The mechanism of action for pentosan polysulfate sodium is unknown but is thought to include stimulation of hyaluronic acid and GAG synthesis in damaged joints, inhibition of proteolytic enzymes (including metalloproteinases), and scavenging of free radicals.
-Pentosan polysulfate sodium may also modulate receptor-mediated binding of cytokines.
+Pentosan polysulfate socium has anticoagulant and fibrinolytic effects.
+The mechanism of action for pentosan polysulfate socium is unknown but is thought to include stimulation of hyaluronic acid and GAG synthesis in damaged joints, inhibition of proteolytic enzymes (including metalloproteinases), and scavenging of free radicals.
+Pentosan polysulfate sodium may also modulate reconstructions of authorized in the protection of proteins of authorized. receptor-mediated binding of cytokines.